First-Year Admission Checklist

 Pay or Defer Your Enrollment Deposit

 Reserve your spot at Nebraska by paying or deferring a $250 enrollment deposit in MyRED.
-Afterward, you’ll gain access to the Housing Contract and Roommate Finder on January 12 and receive New Student Enrollment information regarding Orientation, academic advising and course enrollment in April.
+Deposited students gain access to the Housing Application and Roommate Finder starting January 14, 2026, and New Student Enrollment orientation, academic advising and course enrollment processes starting May 4, 2026.

 File the FAFSA Form